Race blogpost in progress: How are we going to change unless we look at our differences?

 Sun Kim discusses her intersectionality as an artist and deaf person and how this has excluded her from partaking in art classes during her high school and university education.
 When growing up she had an interest in art but didn’t take classes as there were no interpreters available.
 During both high school and university she was ‘told no’ when requesting to attend a sculpture class and evening class.
 There was no reason given in the video as to why they would prohibit her from attending the classes, the implication being that she is deaf and they refused to find a way to cater to her hearing differences.

 Another aspect of Christine Sun Kim’s experience as an artist which was impacted by her deafness is her creative output.
-“A perk of being a member of the deaf community is that you have this shared culture, this shared language, and so people like to stay here (7:42) stuck in that echo but then I became an artist and had to go into the hearing world”.
+“A perk of being a member of the deaf community is that you have this shared culture, this shared language, and so people like to stay here stuck in that echo but then I became an artist and had to go into the hearing world” (Dowling and Sollins (2021) 7:42).
 Sun Kim expresses jealousy of “artists who have the privilege to be misunderstood” and that her creative process and output reflects her constant need to be understood and explain, due to her deafness.
 Sun Kim doesn’t so much reject ambiguity in her art but clings to the need to be heard and seen, captioning buildings in Manchester, creating pie charts , drawing signs which create poetry and repetition which reflect her experience as a deaf person and the ‘echoing’ of her thoughts through an interpreter.

 In the context of teaching garment construction, we are not made aware of disabilities until the student raises their needs due to GDPR/lack of communication from management.
 Due to this I generally try to cater as much as possible to a range of needs by providing verbal, written and visual communication techniques and videos which include captions.
 In terms of captions, I need to look at how these are used and whether they have a bias towards the hearing community, for example “when inserting the bobbin into the machine, you should hear a click”.
 In terms of accessibility to studio space for wheelchair users, I have big concerns over how this could be catered to due to the lack of space and cramped set up of the studios.